 Upload media.
 Drag to schedule and set to play in a time slot.

 Select uploaded media and drag into an existing scheduled Playlist.

-__NB CAP Emergency Alerts automatically override all schedules, currently playing media and internal priority broadcasts.
+Note _CAP Emergency Alerts automatically override all schedules, currently playing media and internal Priority Announcements. _

 The date/time of timeslots available for scheduling by any user are based on group permissions associated with that users profile.
 Permissions are managed by the

 Administrator group, although this may be delegated to another group.
 Only one Player may be scheduled at a time, although a Player may act as